DisnakeDev/disnake/docs/api/events.rst

 ----------------

 So, what are events anyway?
-Most of the :class:`Client` application cycle is based on *events* - special "notifications" usually sent by Discord to notify client about certain actions like message deletion, ``:mmlol:`` emoji creation, member nickname update, etc.
+Most of the :class:`Client` application cycle is based on *events* - special "notifications" usually sent by Discord to notify client about certain actions like message deletion, emoji creation, member nickname updates, etc.

-This allows you to respond to certain actions by making another actions, about which Discord will notify other connected clients (i.e., other bots and users).
-This library provides two main ways to register an *event handler* - a special function which will *watch* to certain types of events and allow you to do anything you want in response to those events.
+This library provides two main ways to register an *event handler* — a special function which will listen for to specific types of events — which allows you to take action based on certain events.

 The first way is through the use of the :meth:`Client.event` decorator: ::